-Donald Kochan is the Parker S. Kennedy Professor in Law and the Associate Dean for Research & Faculty Development at Chapman University Dale E. Fowler School of Law.
+Donald Kochan is the Parker S. Kennedy Professor in Law at Chapman University Dale E. Fowler School of Law.

 Professor Kochan’s scholarship focuses on areas of property law, constitutional law, administrative law, natural resources and environmental law, law & economics, and jurisprudence, among others.
 His forthcoming book, Framing the Constitution: The Impact of Labels on Constitutional Interpretation, is slated for publication by Cambridge University Press in 2020.
 His scholarship has been cited in dozens of books (including many leading law textbooks) and more than 400 published law review articles, and his articles have been downloaded more than 15,000 times from SSRN and BePress.
 He has published more than 40 scholarly articles and essays in well-respected law journals, including in the Cardozo Law Review, BYU Law Review, Florida State University Law Review, University of Richmond Law Review, Georgetown Journal of Legal Ethics, Michigan Journal of Environmental & Administrative Law, Berkeley Journal of International Law, and Virginia Journal of Social Policy & Law, to name a few.
 Professor Kochan is also the co-author (with the late Calvin Massey) of Eighth and Ninth Editions of Emanuel Law Outlines: Property – Keyed To Dukeminier, Krier, Alexander, Schill & Strahilevitz.